INSTRUCTIONS TO AUTHORS

 2) Abstract and Keywords

-Abstract is required for all articles types.
-The abstract should be one paragraph without sections and should not exceed 500 words (minimum 100 words), following the title page.
+The abstract is required for all articles types (original research articles, reviews, short communication, case reports, etc.).
+The abstract should be one paragraph without sections and should not exceed 250 words for the Turkish abstract and 350 words for the English abstract (minimum 100 words for both languages), following the title page.
 The abstract should be free of references and abbreviations.
 The abstract should summarize pertinent results in a brief but understandable form.

-At the end of the abstract, up to six keywords that best describe the content of the research should be listed.
+At the end of the abstract, at least three and up to six keywords that best describe the content of the research should be listed.
 The term "Keywords" should appear in bold followed by a colon.
-The first letter of each keyword is capitalized and keywords are separated by comma.
+The first letter of each keyword is capitalized, separated by a comma, and should be ordered in order of importance.

 The introduction should put forth the related background to the study, explain why the study was done and specifies the hypotheses to be tested.
 Extensive discussion of relevant literature should be included in the discussion of results, not in the introduction.